Overview

 How URL Authentication Works

-• User (Client): The user uses the authenticated URL to request content from the CDN edge servers.
+• User (Client): The user, or client application, uses the authenticated URL provided by the content management server to request the desired content from the CDN edge servers.

 How to Set Up URL Authentication